 Cyber security audit (Vulnerability assessment)

-Expected cost for a good vulnerability assessment: £1,500.
+Expected cyber security cost for a good vulnerability assessment: £1,500.

 Most business leaders don’t have time to think about or are uninterested in the efforts it takes to protect an organisation.
 Outsourcing your cyber security with threat monitoring services helps you stay focused on growing your business.
 You can rest assured that a security professional keeps you cyber secure.
 Plus, they'll have the most up-to-date information and best practices.